ankaAR/bestiario5e/_creatures/tarul-var.md

 ### Acciones

 ***Paralyzing Touch.*** Melee Spell Attack: +9 al ataque, alcance 5 pies (1.5 mts), una criatura.
-Impacto: 10 (3d6) cold damage.
+Impacto: 10 (3d6) puntos de daño por frío.
 The target must succeed on a DC 17 Constitution saving throw or be paralizado for 1 minute.
 The target can repeat the saving throw at the end of each of its turns, ending the effect on itself on a success.

 ***Benign Transposition.*** Var teleports up to 30 feet to an unoccupied space he can see.
 Alternatively, he can choose a space within range that is occupied by a Small or Medium creature.
 If that creature is willing, both creatures teleport, swapping places.
 Var can use this feature again only after he finishes a long rest or casts a conjuration spell of 1st level or higher.